IPBA Journal Call for Articles

 Requirements for publication of an article in the IPBA Journal's "In Focus" section are:

-• Articles with a focus on the theme will be accepted for consideration.
+• Articles with a focus on the main theme will be accepted for consideration.

 • Authors and co-authors must be members of the IPBA.
 Please provide your IPBA membership number(s) along with the article.
 Your membership ID number(s) can be found next to your photo in your online profile, in the Member Only section of the IPBA web site.
 Or, contact the IPBA Secretariat.